 H.2.
-Agricultural Knowledge Transfer
+Agricultural knowledge transfer

+H.2.a. education

-H2.a. educationAgricultural schoolsPeriod of implementation: 1993-2009Public financing of agricultural schools.
+Agricultural schools (1993-2009): Public financing of agricultural schools.

-H2.b. extension services
+H.2.b. extension services

-Technical and skill training programme

-Budgetary expenditures for training of managers of agricultural systems, professional technical experts and farmers.
+Technical and skill training programme (since 2004): Budgetary expenditures for training of managers of agricultural systems, professional technical experts and farmers.

-Agricultural extension and advisory services

-Budgetary expenditures for introduction, testing, demonstration and promotion of new varieties, new machines and new technology.
-50% of budgetary expenditures on advisory services has been allocated to category B3 (payments based on use of on-farm services; see above) and the remaining 50% to category H2.b. (extension services).
+Agricultural extension and advisory services (since 1993): Budgetary expenditures for introduction, testing, demonstration and promotion of new varieties, new machines and new technology.
+50% of budgetary expenditures on advisory services has been allocated to category B3 (payments based on use of on-farm services; see above) and the remaining 50% to category H2.b. extension services.